pivotal/docs-tap/supply-chain/reference/api/statuses.hbs.md

 # Resource Statuses

+This topic describes the statuses for Tanzu Supply Chain resources.

-Every status in Tanzu Supply Chain resources adhere to the same set of rules, starting with those set out by [Kubernetes API Conventions].
+Every status in Tanzu Supply Chain resources adheres to the same set of rules, starting with those set out by [Kubernetes API Conventions].

 The `spec.conditions` array is referred to as a Condition Set.